An Indo-European word tree.

 on underlying levels as in the genetic

-semantic sense, the relation to the surroundings from which
+which gives the semantic sense, the relation to the surroundings

-human beings are precipitations and to which they relate
+from which human beings are precipitations and to which they

 4. Schools among grammarians use models similar to the dimension

-Chomsky school for analysis similar to polarizations here,
+school for analysis similar to polarizations here, "derivations"

-of course be turned upside down for a more adequate tree
+course be turned upside down for a more adequate tree form

-form (!), but our bad habit in western culture to read and
+(!), but our bad habit in western culture to read and write

-write downwards explains surely that this inversion has
+downwards explains surely that this inversion has become the

-last one part up the basis for children's inborn ability
+one part up the basis for children's inborn ability to grasp

-to grasp a grammar that Noam Chomsky launched as hypothesis,
+a grammar that Noam Chomsky launched as hypothesis, underlying

 Such a built-in cognitive structure in human